-- 7.1 To meet the full objectively assessed housing need in the period 2013-2036 the Local Plan makes provision for a minimum of 18,515 net new homes at an average annual rate of 805 new homes per year. - 7.2 To meet the identified need for Gypsies and Travellers as defined by national planning policy for the period 2016-2036, the Local Plan identifies a site that will deliver 9 permanent pitches. - 7.3 To meet the identified need for Travelling Showpeople as defined by national planning policy for the period 2016-2036, the Local Plan identifies developments that will deliver 24 permanent plots. - 7.4 The Spatial Strategy sets out the scale and distribution of new development across Chelmsford during the Local Plan period up to 2036. - 7.5 New development allocations are focused on the three Growth Areas of Central and Urban Chelmsford, North Chelmsford and South and East Chelmsford. - 7.6 Strategic Growth sites will be delivered in accordance with masterplans approved by the Council. - 7.7 Windfall sites are expected to be a reliable source of housing supply during the period of the Local Plan. - 7.8 The Local Plan requires a mix of housing to meet the different needs of the community, including an indicative mix for market homes; an appropriate supply and mix of affordable homes; a proportion of accessible homes; a proportion of self-build homes and Specialist Residential Accommodation. - 7.9 There are also possibilities for small-scale rural exception sites providing affordable homes to meet identified local needs in locations where there are policies of constraint. - 7.10 These requirements are principally set out in Local Plan Policies: - S6 Housing and Employment Requirements - S7 The Spatial Strategy - DM1 Size and Type of Housing - DM2 Affordable Housing and Rural Exception Sites - DM3 Gypsy, Traveller and Travelling Showpeople Sites
+- 7.1 To meet the full objectively assessed housing need in the period 2013-2036 the Local Plan makes provision for a minimum of 18,515 net new homes at an average annual rate of 805 new homes per year. - 7.2 To meet the identified need for Gypsies and Travellers as defined by national planning policy for the period 2016-2036, the Local Plan identifies a site that will deliver 9 permanent pitches. - 7.3 To meet the identified need for Travelling Showpeople as defined by national planning policy for the period 2016-2036, the Local Plan identifies developments that will deliver 24 permanent plots. - 7.4 The Spatial Strategy sets out the scale and distribution of new development across Chelmsford during the Local Plan period up to 2036. - 7.5 New development allocations are focused on the three Growth Areas of Central and Urban Chelmsford, North Chelmsford and South and East Chelmsford. - 7.6 Strategic Growth sites will be delivered in accordance with Masterplans approved by the Council. - 7.7 Windfall sites are expected to be a reliable source of housing supply during the period of the Local Plan. - 7.8 The Local Plan requires a mix of housing to meet the different needs of the community, including an indicative mix for market homes; an appropriate supply and mix of affordable homes; a proportion of accessible homes; a proportion of self-build homes and Specialist Residential Accommodation. - 7.9 There are also possibilities for small-scale rural exception sites providing affordable homes to meet identified local needs in locations where there are policies of constraint. - 7.10 These requirements are principally set out in Local Plan Policies: - S6 Housing and Employment Requirements - S7 The Spatial Strategy - DM1 Size and Type of Housing - DM2 Affordable Housing and Rural Exception Sites - DM3 Gypsy, Traveller and Travelling Showpeople Sites

-7.11 In the monitoring year 2021 to 2022 the following has been achieved:
+7.11 In the monitoring year 2022 to 2023 the following has been achieved:

-Table 13 - Key Indicators for Securing the Right Types of
+Table 12 - Key Indicators for Securing the Right Types of Homes

-Description Output Number of net new dwellings 866 Number of net new permanent Gypsy and Traveller pitches 0 Number of net new permanent Travelling Showpeople plots 0 Number of existing Gypsy, Traveller and Travellings showpeople pitches and plots approved for a change of use to other uses 0 Number of Masterplans approved by the Council 5 approved Strategic Growth Site 2: West Chelmsford, Strategic Growth Site 3a: East Chelmsford Manor Farm Strategic Growth Site 3c and 3d: East Chelmsford Land South of Maldon Road and Land North of Maldon Road Strategic Growth Site 8: North of Broomfield Strategic Growth Site 10: North of South Woodham Ferrers Planning permissions granted for Strategic Growth sites: 1.
+Description Output Number of net new dwellings 822 Number of net new permanent Gypsy and Traveller pitches 9 Number of net new permanent Travelling Showpeople plots 0 Number of existing Gypsy, Traveller and Travelling showpeople pitches and plots approved for a change of use to other uses 0 Number of Masterplans approved by the Council 2 Masterplans adopted in Monitoring year.
+7 Masterplans adopted in total (as of 31/03/2023) Strategic Growth Site 1b: Former St Peter's College Strategic Growth Site 2: West Chelmsford Strategic Growth Site 3a: East Chelmsford Manor Farm Strategic Growth Site 3c and 3d: East Chelmsford Land South of Maldon Road and Land North of Maldon Road Strategic Growth Site 7: Great Leighs Strategic Growth Site 8: North of Broomfield Strategic Growth Site 10: North of South Woodham Ferrers Planning permissions granted for Strategic Growth sites: 1.
 Central and Urban Chelmsford 2.
 North Chelmsford 3.
-South and East Chelmsford 1 1 0 Planning permissions for windfall sites 56 sites amounting to 530 dwellings

-Net additional dwellings permitted by size and type:
+South and East Chelmsford 0 0 (2 applications submitted but still pending) 0 (2 applications submitted but still pending) Planning permissions for windfall sites 40 sites amounting to 202 dwellings Net additional dwellings permitted1 by size and type:

 Tenure Total Permitted Total Permitted % Target

 Market

-1 bed 159 41% 6.2%
+1 bed 0 0% 6.2%

-2 bed 90 24% 28.0%
+2 bed 36 18% 28.0%

-3 bed 76 20% 46.3%
+3 bed 38 33% 46.3%

-4 bed+ 56 15% 18.5%
+4 bed 101 49% 18.5%

+Affordable Homes for home ownership

+1 bed 16 76%